strapdata/elassandra/docs/elassandra/source/operations.rst

    }'

 ..
 TIP::
-   When changing a keyspace replication factor, you can force an elasticsearch routing table update by closing and re-opening all associated elasticsearch indices.
+   When changing a keyspace replication factor, you can force an Elasticsearch routing table update by closing and re-opening all associated elasticsearch indices.
    To troubleshoot search request routing, set the logging level to **DEBUG** for **class org.elassandra.cluster.routing** in the **conf/logback.xml** file.

 Caching features